ScottishCyclops/bpySonderGames/README.md

   - generate motion path and update
 - Import box
 - Say if file was created or overwriten in info message
+- auto remove twist and ik bones when exporting